azur-lane-ecgc/local-llm-parsing/PROMPT.md

 - "Exchange ship: Yorktown II available in UR Exchange"
 - "Obtainable from META Showdown for a limited-time between..."
 - "Available permanently in Dossier Analysis"
-- "War Archives Update: Violet Tempest, Blooming Lycoris has been added to the War Archives."
+- "War Archives Update: 'Violet Tempest, Blooming Lycoris' has been added to the War Archives."
 - "Augment Update: Alabama – Anchor of Fortune, Myoukou – Protector of Order"

 **STRICT EXCLUSION RULES:**